 3. Show off your best features

 Display the main solutions your product can offer.
-A great way to help explain your features is by marrying them with icons or illustration to visually explain the point.
+A great way to help explain your features is by marrying them with icons or illustrations to visually explain the point.
 Clinic to Cloud uses some amazing animated illustrations to highlight their top features to engage the user.

 1.1%20Clinical%20Tools%20-%20Part%20A%20-%20Clinical%20Journey%20-%20Laptop